dan-lovelace/novote/README.md

+# NoVote

-# NoVote is a Chrome extension that removes the up/downvote component from all Reddit pages.
+A Chrome extension that removes the up/downvote component from all Reddit pages.